-- A. a. come to meetingsattend and be adequately prepared for all meetings of the Board - B. b. generally speak only when recognized - C. c. not interrupt each other; hear people out - D. d. not engage in side conversations in person or through electronic means - E. e. not repeat what has already been said; e.g. build on prior statements without repetition - F. f. not "play to the audience" or monopolize the discussion - G. g. support the president's efforts to facilitate an orderly meeting - H. h. provide any new data or information to all members at least 24 hours prior to the meeting where it will be discussed - L. i. communicate openly and actively in discussion and dialog to avoid surprises
+- a. attend and be adequately prepared for all meetings of the Board - b. generally speak only when recognized - c. not interrupt each other - d. not engage in side conversations in person or through electronic means - e. not repeat what has already been said - f. not "play to the audience" or monopolize the discussion - g. support the president's efforts to facilitate an orderly meeting - h. provide any new data or information to all members at least 24 hours prior to the meeting where it will be discussed - i. communicate openly and actively in discussion and dialog to avoid surprises - j. value equal participation of all members - k. practice respectful body language.

-- J. value equal participation of all members - K. k. practice respectful body language. - 3.4.
-Continual Board development will include orientation of candidates for the Board and new Board members in the Board's governance process and periodic Board discussion of process improvement. - 4.5.
-The Board will allow no officer, individual or committee of the Board to hinder or be an excuse for not fulfilling group obligations. - 5.6.
-Monitoring of Executive Limitations Operational Expectations policies for organizational compliance and monitoring of the Ends Results for reasonable progress will be included on the agenda.
+- 4. Continual Board development will include orientation of candidates for the Board and new Board members in the Board's governance process and periodic Board discussion of process improvement. - 5.
+The Board will allow no officer, individual or committee of the Board to hinder or be an excuse for not fulfilling group obligations. - 6.
+Monitoring of Operational Expectations policies for organizational compliance and monitoring of the Results for reasonable progress will be included on the agenda.
 As a rule, members will direct any questions or concerns to the Superintendent prior to official public presentation. - 7.
 The Board will use a consent agenda as a means to expedite the disposition of routine matters.
-Administrative matters that are delegated to the Superintendent but are required by law to be approved by the Board will also be acted upon via the consent agenda.
-Throughout the year the Board will attend to consent agenda items as expeditiously as possible. - 6.8.
-Any item may be removed from the consent agenda by an individual member. - 7.9.
+Administrative matters that are delegated to the Superintendent but are required by law to be approved by the Board will also be acted upon via the consent agenda. - 8.
+Any item may be removed from the consent agenda by an individual member. - 9.
 Thorough self-monitoring of Board performance will be scheduled and conducted according to the Board's annual calendar.
-Self-monitoring will include comparison of Board activity and discipline to policies in the Governance ProcessCulture, Operational Governance Policy, and Board/-Superintendent LinkageRelationship categories. - 8.10.
+Self-monitoring will include comparison of Board activity and discipline to policies in the Governance Culture, Operational Governance, and Board/Superintendent Relationship categories. - 10.
 The Board, by majority vote, may revise or amend its policies at any time.
-In general, a proposed policy revision will be discussed at one session of the Board prior to being approved at a subsequent Board meeting. - 9.11.
+In general, a proposed policy revision will be discussed at one session of the Board prior to being approved at a subsequent Board meeting. - 11.
 As required by law, the Board Directors shall be members of the Washington State School Directors' Association.

 December 14, 2005 - Adoption

 June 27, 2007 - Update

 March 12, 2008 - Monitored, no changes

 February 28, 2009 - Monitored, no changes

 March 9, 2011 - Monitored, updated

 April 25, 2012 - Monitored, no changes

 January 23, 2013 - Monitored, updated

 August 5, 2013 - Monitored, no changes

 July 31, 2014 - Monitored, no changes

 November 18, 2015 - Monitored, revised

 September 22, 2022 - Monitored, revised

+Xxxxxx, 2024 - Converted to Coherent Governance

-The job of the Board is to represent the citizens community and to lead the organization by determining and requiring appropriate and excellent organizational performance govern the District by establishing expectations for district results and operational performance, and monitoring actual performance against those expectations.
+The job of the Board is to represent the community and to govern the District by establishing expectations for district results and operational performance, and monitoring actual performance against those expectations.